KLIEBHAN/tts-chrome-extension/README.md

 ---

-Developed with ❤️ and OpenAI's TTS API
+Developed with ❤️ for a better web experience.